 Dokumentačné stredisko holokaustu (Holocaust Documentation Center) in Bratislava was established as an independent institution in November 2005.
 The goal of the Center is to collect archival and other documents connected to the Slovak Jewish community and the Holocaust as well as to conduct research on these topics.
 In addition, it educates students and teachers about the Holocaust and phenomena associated with this era, such as anti-Semitism, xenophobia, intolerance and racism.

-Kazerne Dossin is a place with great historical importance: from July 1942 up to the liberation in 1944, the barrack (“kazerne”) functioned as a SS-Sammellager from which 25,800 Jews, Roma and Sinti were deported, mainly to Auschwitz-Birkenau.
+Kazerne Dossin is a place with great historical importance: from July 1942 up to the liberation in September 1944, the barracks (“kazerne”) functioned as a SS-Sammellager from which 25,800 Jews, Roma and Sinti were deported, mainly to Auschwitz-Birkenau.

 The Wiener Holocaust Library is one of the world's leading and most extensive archives on the Holocaust and Nazi era.
 Formed in 1933, the Library's unique collection of over one million items includes published and unpublished works, press cuttings, photographs and eyewitness testimony.
 The Library provides a resource to oppose anti-Semitism and other forms of prejudice and intolerance.